Tunku-class littoral mission ship

-Littoral Mission Ship Batch 2 or LMSB2 is a corvette type warship based on Ada-class corvette which is this acquisition program carried out by Royal Malaysian Navy (RMN) to fulfill the 15 to 5 fleet modernization program.
-The LMSB2 program is a continuation of the Littoral Mission Ship Batch 1 or LMSB1 program which saw the arrival of Keris-class littoral mission ship into RMN's inventory.
+The Tunku class is a future class of three corvettes being acquired by the Royal Malaysian Navy (RMN) to fulfill the 15 to 5 fleet modernization program.
+The Tunku class will be based on the in service with the Turkish Navy.
+The LMSB2 program is a continuation of the Littoral Mission Ship Batch 1 or LMSB1 program which saw the introduction of the into the RMN's inventory.

 Development

-Under the 15 to 5 program, RMN listed Littoral Mission Ship (LMS) as part of the ship type in fleet modernization.
-This LMS ship is a small ship of the corvette or offshore patrol vessel that is capable of performing three-dimensional warfare tasks through the weapons module selected to be equipped to the ship.
+Under the 15 to 5 program, the RMN listed Littoral Mission Ship (LMS) as part of the ship type in fleet modernization.
+This LMS is a small ship of the corvette or offshore patrol vessel that is capable of performing three-dimensional warfare tasks through the weapons module selected to be equipped to the ship.